-Trenching using traditional means can be hazardous to both the underground infrastructure and to the workers who work in the trench once the trench is dug.
-Not only is it dangerous, it is also time consuming.
-Using either machines or workers takes time and money, requires more physical work, and can cause damage to the surrounding landscape.
+Trenching uses traditional means can be hazardous to both the underground infrastructure and to the workers who work in the trench once it is dug.
+Not only is it dangerous, but it is also time-consuming.
+Using either machines or workers takes time and money requires more physical work and can cause damage to the surrounding landscape.

 Fortunately, hydro excavation provides a safer, quicker, and cost-effective solution.

 The Benefits of Slot Trenching With Hydro Excavation

 With the use of high-pressure water, our hydro excavation equipment can dig a thin, accurate trench that will need a minimum amount of backfill once the job is complete.

 There are many benefits to slot trenching with hydro excavation methods, such as: